 Of the companies listed in UW’s claims for FY2013 only IDGenomics was a “real” startup, at that.
-The other three companies actually started in FY2013 were rather virtual.
+The other three companies that actually started in FY2013 were rather, let’s say, virtual.
 One was a joint venture to provide web access to data with Insilicos, a company formed in 2003.
 Insilicos appears to still be around (two employees) but the joint venture appears to have disappeared.
-Another was a repackaging of medical management software UW had been distributed for a number of years.
-While a Google search for “Patientstream” and “University of Washington” turns up plenty of UW-focused press on “starting” the company, there’s nothing there now.
+Another was a repackaging of medical management software UW had been distributing directly for a number of years.
+While a Google search for “Patientstream” and “University of Washington” turns up plenty of UW-focused press articles on “starting” the company, there’s nothing there now.
 A link to what once was the company’s website turns up a nice site in Chinese with pictures of puppies.
-No one seems to care about the half million in UW investment (via the UW-controlled W Fund, which also managed $2M of UW money) in the company.
-A third “startup” involved a card game involving cyber security, now called “Control-Alt-Hack” and available from a game distribution company.
+No one seems to care about the half million in UW investment (via the UW-controlled W Fund, which also managed $2M of UW money–how that is legal eludes me) in the company.
+A third “startup” involved a card game dealing with cyber security, now called “Control-Alt-Hack” and available from a game distribution company.
 No mention of the startup in the “About” tab.

-But of these 9 companies, not reported as FY2013 startups but then fake-reported as FY2014 startups, there’s some interesting things happening.
+But of these 9 companies, not reported as FY2013 startups but then 8 of them fake-reported as FY2014 startups, there’s some interesting things happening.
 Let’s start with the fact that they all appear to still be around and active.
 That’s something!

 Let’s take a look at each of these companies–now not startups, really–and consider what sort of company life each is leading.